PatrickMaiyer/Portapack_Wiki/Won't-boot.md

 * OK/SELECT key = Reset/Automatic detection
 * LEFT key = LCD driver 2 QFP100 chip
 * RIGHT key = LCD driver 1 QFP100 chip

+> If you are having trouble understanding these procedures, here are clearer step-by-step instructions:
+>1. power off your device
+>2. press and holding one of the buttons listed above. （**DO NOT RELEASE IT YET**）
+>3. power on
+>4.
+Wait for at least 10 seconds.
+>5. if : you see the screen displaying any valid content*, release the button you have chosen.
+>else if : you still not seeing any valid content* displayed, choose another button and start again from step 1.
+>6. power off, wait 5s, power on again **without** holding any buttons listed above, check if it boot successfully.
+>if : you see the screen display any valid content* : we are done.
+>else if : it boots successfully last round, but fail again this time : check the coin battery.

+>p.s. ^valid content : either a splash screen or any of the interface

 _**Note:** H2+ usually require you to hold the **UP key** on the first boot to configure them._